Year 11 Exams

 All PRS must be requested by the school, you cannot request these directly through the awarding body.
 If you would like to request a PRS and you have not been advised to do so by the subject HOD you should discuss with them before proceeding, they will advise you whether they support your request and the reasons for their decision.
 You must remember that when you request a review of marking your grade could be lower, remain the same or be higher than your original grade.
 There may be a fee for PRS which is the awarding body fee plus a £5.00 administration fee.

-Certificates will be issued to the school in November 2019.
-Your certificates will be presented to you at a GCSE Certificate Presentation Evening at the school on Wednesday 13 November 2019.
+Certificates are issued to the school in November.
+Your certificates will be presented to you at a GCSE Certificate Presentation Evening at the school.

 If you are not able to make the presentation evening there will be the opportunity to collect your certificates from the school Reception after this evening.
 When collecting you will need to bring photo ID, if you send someone else to collect them on your behalf they will require a letter of authorisation from you and provide photo ID.